Daniel-Lomeland/Excel_Kickstarter_Analysis/readme.md

 # Analyzing Kickstarter Data

-This project Uses Excel tables, modifying and analyzing the data of four thousand past Kickstarter projects looking for market trends.
+This project sses Excel tables, modifying and analyzing the data of four thousand past Kickstarter projects looking for market trends.

 # Skills used in this project